hzhongresearch/quickfind_mask_data/README.md

 # Description of QuickFind mask data

-This data was used to test the QuickFind algorithm.
-An algorithm for fast segmentation and object detect for depth maps.
-Depth maps are typically produced by Kinect or similar depth sensors.
-This data is to be used in conjunction with the original RGB-D scenes dataset.
-This can be found at [link](https://rgbd-dataset.cs.washington.edu/dataset.html).
-Credit goes to Lai et al. for the original dataset.
-Please visit their site and credit their paper as well if you use their data along with my amended ground truth data.
+QuickFind is a fast segmentation and object detection algorithm using only depth maps.
+Depth maps are images captured from depth sensors like Kinect.
+The idea is in the future depth sensors will be common so such an algorithm will be useful.
+This project was created during my PhD.
+The associated research paper was presented at PerCom Workshops 2016.

+The data contains amended ground truth of the RGB-D Scenes dataset used in the QuickFind paper.
 The ground truth in the original RGB-D scenes dataset had many errors so I manually traced out the location of each object.
-For example in the RGB-D scenes datset there is an image called: table_small_2_67.png, depth map called: table_small_2_67_depth.png.
-There is a corresponding image called: table_small_2_67_mask.png in this dataset to show the location of all detectable objects.
+Credit for RGB-D Scenes goes to Lai et al. Please visit their [site](https://rgbd-dataset.cs.washington.edu/dataset.html) and credit them if you use my amended data in conjunction with their RGB-D Scenes dataset.

+This is the dataset for QuickFind.

-QuickFind was created during my PhD.
-The research paper "Quickfind: Fast and contact-free object detection using a depth sensor" was presented at PerCom Workshops 2016.
-My research is in Ubiquitous Computing and Computer Vision.
-If you use this work please consider citing our paper.
+If you use this work please cite our paper.

 ```
 @inproceedings{zhong2016quickfind,